The hard part

 Then let’s talk about adjectives, which have all the charm of nouns, with their own declension pattern according to the gender and position of the noun they modify (but with unique declension of their own), but additionally depend on whether definite vs indefinite case was used for the noun they apply to, yielding 24 x 2 = 48 grammatical possibilities.
 Thankfully adjectives do follow a regular pattern however.

-But we still haven’t talked about verbs or pronouns yet (a full matrix of tenses and declensions), prepositions which selectively override certain rules depending on which preposition is used, and of course numerous “exceptions” to all of the above.
+But we still haven’t talked about verbs or pronouns yet (a full matrix of tenses and declensions), prepositions which selectively override certain rules depending on which preposition is used (or even how it is used), and of course numerous “exceptions” to all of the above.

 To start, most English words containing “sh” have direct Icelandic equivalents using “sk”.
 The English words shine, shoot, ship, shall, dish, wash, and even shit are in Icelandic respectively skína, skot, skip, skal, disk, vaska, and skít (I’m taking forms of these nouns that are most similar to English equivalents – remember the preamble about how nouns change).
 You can even still see the “sk to sh” transition in English words like “school” where you still have the k sound but it is spelled with h (Icelandic: skóla).